bburns/Lantern/README.md

 ## Issues

-Some things to improve:

-* The code needs to be organized to transform the MDL code to Lisp and then JSON and Graphviz step-by-step - it was done a bit interactively so the code is not really in place yet.
-Could possibly be done with a Makefile?
+The code needs to be organized to transform the MDL code to Lisp and then JSON and Graphviz step-by-step - it was done a bit interactively so the code is not really in place yet.

-* The d3 map rooms need more repulsion and less spring tension

-* The d3 map doesn't yet handle special doorways - would like to get that working
+Things to do for the d3 map:

+- [ ] handle special doorways (eg a locked door) - need so can explore house, rest of map
+- [ ] fix height of svg - currently arbitrarily set to 85% - need to read size of parent element
+- [ ] indicate current room with color or outline
+- [ ] indicate somehow if a room still has exits - eg color green?
+- [ ] color nodes light gray on hover?
+- [ ] explain that the forest is a bit of a maze, so can tangle up the map
+- [ ] for rooms like 'forest' w/o proper names, wrap in parens, or get proper names somehow, or use key
+- [ ] handle page resize event
+- [ ] allow zoom in/out - ie catch zoom event, redraw svg etc
+- [ ] single click to go to room and show description at bottom of screen?
+- [ ] show objects in current room at bottom
+- [ ] show exits from current room at bottom
+- [ ] dbl click to open exits?
+- [ ] add arrows at end of links http://stackoverflow.com/questions/36579339/how-to-draw-line-with-arrow-using-d3-js http://vanseodesign.com/web-design/svg-markers/
+- [ ] make links stretchable
+- [ ] labels should be clearer - clear a background rectangle first http://stackoverflow.com/questions/15500894/background-color-of-text-in-svg
+- [ ] add button to automatically explore the map, depth first, slowly

 This is a kind of low-priority project that I'll work on from time to time.
 I've been interested in Zork since I was 12 - I hacked into the code but didn't